Ovvertone/distributions_gui/README.md

+# University laborotory project
-University laboratory project, which displays distribution graphs constructed using the truncation method
+Application, which displays distribution graphs constructed using the truncation method